-- Residents want facilities on the Key where their friends and family members can stay while visiting them. - Tourism acts as a "filtering" mechanism.
+- Residents want facilities on the Key where their friends and family members can stay while visiting them; - Tourism acts as a "filtering" mechanism.
 Visitors to the Key get to "try on" the Longboat Key lifestyle and decide if it is a lifestyle they enjoy.
 Some visitors will become residents/property owners because they like the lifestyle, share the community values, and want to be part of the community.
-Continuing to attract this type of new resident is the key to maintaining the distinctiveness of Longboat Key. - Tourism provides buyers for properties and helps keep property values high. - Tourists and visitors help support the retail businesses of the Key.
+Continuing to attract this type of new resident is the key to maintaining the distinctiveness of Longboat Key; - Tourism provides buyers for properties and helps keep property values high: - Tourists and visitors help support the retail businesses of the Key.
 Studies have shown that the Key has more retail than its year-round resident population can support.
-Tourists and visitors help make that surplus retail viable, thereby making life more convenient for residents. - Tourism financially benefits the community in the way of sales and bed taxes.
+Tourists and visitors help make that surplus retail viable, thereby making life more convenient for residents: - Tourism financially benefits the community in the way of sales and bed taxes.

-If the residents desire to maintain facilities for tourists and visitors, four factors will have to be taken into account.
+Since a goal of this plan is to increasing and improving facilities for tourists and visitors, four factors will have to be taken into account in seeking to achieve this goal:

 - First, tourism patterns are always changing.
 One-month long vacations by currently employed persons appear in decline, while one-month long vacations by retired persons may be increasing.
-The point is not the particular trend of the moment, but that the tourism industry continuously has to adapt to changing patterns. - Second, tourist facilities are highly competitive on a quality and amenity basis, particularly at the higher end of the cost spectrum.
+The point is not the particular trend of the moment, but that the tourism industry continuously has to adapt to changing patterns; - Second, tourist facilities are highly competitive on a quality and amenity basis, particularly at the higher end of the cost spectrum.

 Tourism developments regularly undergo extensive renovations to remain attractive and competitive in the marketplace.
-This is particularly true for the market segment that Longboat would want to attract (i.e. those desiring a quiet, attractive environment and willing to pay for it).
+This is particularly true for the market segment that Longboat would want to attract (i.e. those desiring a quiet, attractive environment and willing to pay for it);

 - Third, due to the Town's historic efforts to limit density, current Town regulations make it difficult for a tourism facility to redevelop.
 These facilities would actually lose rooms if they redeveloped.
-As an example, under current zoning, an existing 150-room hotel on 10 acres could only rebuild 60 units. - Fourth, since 2000 the Town has lost approximately 225 tourism units (12% of the total stock of 1,907 units), most of which are due to condominium conversions.
+As an example, under current zoning, an existing 150-room hotel on 10 acres could only rebuild 60 units; - Fourth, since 2000 the Town has lost approximately 225 tourism units (12% of the total stock of 1,907 units), most of which are due to condominium conversions.
+Data under review.
+Could be 15% of total stock)